 “Hex Block Workshop,” Mixed Media Art Canvas, 12in by 12in; PCCA Arts in Education Program; Shelby Liebegott, host Teacher; Tuscarora Intermediate Unit/ Project Yes, June 21- July 2, 2021

-The two week residency with students from Project Yes and the TIU focused on the PA folk history of Hex Symbols.
-Two groups middle school students were lead by artist in applying symbolism and color expression to create unique faux quilt blocks full of self expression.
-Skills included in the class consisted of design basics, color theory and basic hand stitching techniques.
+The two-week residency with students from Project Yes and the TIU focused on the PA folk history of Hex Symbols.
+Two groups of middle school students were led by artist in applying symbolism and color expression to create unique faux quilt blocks full of self-expression.
+Skills included in the class consisted of design basics, color theory, and basic hand stitching techniques.

-“Superpower Art Quilt,” Mixed Media Art Canvas, 12in by 12in; CAIU Arts in Education Program; CAIU Summer Camp Program; Capitol Area Intermediate Unit, July 12-15, 2021
+“Superpower Art Quilt,” Mixed Media Art Canvas, 12in by 12in; CAIU Arts in Education Program; CAIU Summer Camp Program; Capital Area Intermediate Unit, July 12-15, 2021

-The one week summer camp residency with the CAIU focused on the use of color and weaving techniques to create an original fiber self-portrait.
-The group of elementary aged students were lead by artist in the creation of their self-portrait panel using color blocking, background design and weaving techniques to create their design.
+The one-week summer camp residency with the CAIU focused on the use of color and weaving techniques to create an original fiber self-portrait.
+The group of elementary-aged students were led by artist in the creation of their self-portrait panels using color blocking, background design, and weaving techniques to create their design.
 Skills included in the class consisted of the rule of thirds design principle, color as expression, warp and weft weaving, and basic hand stitching techniques.

 “Mini Modern Embroidery Sampler,” 3 sessions, Wellness Day Event, Juniata School District, February 14, 2020